acenet-arc/cpp_as_a_second_language/_episodes/abstract_classes.md

 ~~~
 [abstract.cpp](https://github.com/acenet-arc/cpp_as_a_second_language/blob/master/lesson_src/abstract.cpp)
 </div>
-We have created a new class `Displayable`.
-This is an abstract class because of the line `virtual void display()=0;` which indicates we have not provided an implementation for this member function.
+We have create a new class `Displayable`, this is an abstract class because of the line `virtual void display()=0;` which indicates we have not provided an implementation for this member function.
 A member function declared in this way with no implementation is referred to as a **pure virtual function**.
 Any class with one or more pure virtual functions is referred to as an **abstract** class.

-Abstract classes with pure virtual functions can not be used to create objects directly as they are missing the implementation of at least one member function.
+Abstract classes can not be used to create objects directly as they are missing the implementation of at least one member function.
 This is part of the reason they are called 'abstract' because they can't be directly used.
 However, they can be used as base classes by other classes.
 In our above example we now have the `Vector` class inheriting the abstract class `Displayable`.
 We have also made our `nameAndDisplay` function take a pointer to a `Displayable` rather than a `Vector`.
 Now we can pass that function a pointer to any object that is of a class which inherits the `Displayable` abstract class.
 Classes which inherit an abstract class must override all the pure virtual member functions in order to not be abstract classes themselves.

 We are using our `Displayable` abstract class in a way that is often called an **interface**.
-It is common for libraries to provide abstract classes from which you can create your own concrete classes that you can then pass to functions in the library.
-These functions will then have a guarantee that they can call these functions on the objects it is passed.
+It is called an interface because it defines function prototypes which must be implemented in any class derived from it.
+In this way it guarantees that any usable (i.e. non-abstract) derived class will have those functions implemented that can be called in the way they have been defined.
+This can then act as an interface between user created code and the library which defined it without the library having to know the details of the user derived classes except that they have implemented the functions defined in the abstract base class.

 ~~~
 $ g++ abstract.cpp -o abstract